Click here for a PDF version of this page.

 The elements of a course portfolio:

-your course portfolio.
+course portfolio.
 Describe the learning goals of your course.
-What should the
+What should the committee

-committee notice about your syllabus design?
-Where are the important assignments
+notice about your syllabus design?
+Where are the important assignments located during

-located during the semester?
-How are they supported, both before and after they are
+the semester?
+How are they supported, both before and after they are assigned?
+What

-assigned?
-What are the specific issues you face when you teach this particular course
+are the specific issues you face when you teach this particular course and syllabus

 In addition, please include answers to some of the following: How has your thinking

 about the teaching of your discipline changed as a result of your experiences with